Apolla Shark Tank Update (Season 13)

 Who Is The Founder Of Apolla?

-Kaycee Jones, the Founder and COO of Apolla Performance, has always had a deep love for dance, fostered.
-She pursued her passion for dance by earning a B.S. in Physical Education, Sport Science, and Dance from Idaho State University.
-During her time at the university, Kaycee was a proud member of the nationally-ranked Competitive Collegiate Bengal Dancer Team.
+Kaycee Jones, the Founder and COO of Apolla Performance, has always had a deep love for dance.
+She pursued this passion by earning a B.S. in Physical Education, Sport Science, and Dance from Idaho State University, where she was a proud member of the nationally-ranked Competitive Collegiate Bengal Dancer Team.

 Apolla Shark Tank Update